MSc Business Analytics: Operational Research and Risk Analysis / Course details

 Why should you study operations management?
 A solid understanding of Operations Management (OM) is necessary in all careers.
 For example:

-1) Good knowledge of OM tools (diagnostic and analytical tools) is highly valuable for employees, production managers, Operations Directors and management consultant.
+1) Good knowledge of OM tools (such as analytical tools using Operations Research techniques for addressing Operations Management problems) is highly valuable for employees, production managers, Operations Directors and management consultant.

 2) Detailed knowledge of OM is required for Managing Directors to understand the cost and benefits of combining the companies’ operations in a merger or acquisition scenario.